godotengine/godot-docs/classes/class_navigationpathqueryparameters2d.rst

 :ref:`PathPostProcessing<enum_NavigationPathQueryParameters2D_PathPostProcessing>` **PATH_POSTPROCESSING_CORRIDORFUNNEL** = ``0``

 Applies a funnel algorithm to the raw path corridor found by the pathfinding algorithm.
 This will result in the shortest path possible inside the path corridor.
-This postprocessing very much depends on the navmesh polygon layout and the created corridor.
+This postprocessing very much depends on the navigation mesh polygon layout and the created corridor.
 Especially tile- or gridbased layouts can face artificial corners with diagonal movement due to a jagged path corridor imposed by the cell shapes.

 .. _class_NavigationPathQueryParameters2D_constant_PATH_POSTPROCESSING_EDGECENTERED: